+Questions 21-24

-Questions 21-24 Choose the right answer A-C
+Choose the right answer A-C

-21. The professor says that super highways
+- 21. The professor says that super highways

-A lead to better lifestyles.
+- A lead to better lifestyles.

-B are a feature of wealthy cities.
+- B are a feature of wealthy cities.

-C result in more city suburbs.
+- C result in more city suburbs.

-22. The student thinks people
+- 22. The student thinks people

 - A like the advantages of the suburbs.

 - B rarely go into the city for entertainment.

 - C enjoy living in the city.

-23. The professor suggests that in five years' time
+- 23. The professor suggests that in five years' time

 - A City Link will be choked by traffic.

 - B public transport will be more popular.

 - C roads will cost ten times more to build.

-24. The student believes that highways
+- 24. The student believes that highways

 - A encourage a higher standard of driving.

-- ${\bf B}$ result in lower levels of pollution.
+- B result in lower levels of pollution.

 - C discourage the use of old cars.

+Label the graphs below

+Percentage of people using transport in capital city

-Choose TWO letters A-F. Which TWO facts are mentioned about Copenhagen?
+Choose TWO letters A-F.

+Which TWO facts are mentioned about Copenhagen?